What is the Florida No Fault Law? Definition and Who Pays

 Florida is supposedly a “No Fault” state, but the $10,000 PIP coverage amount was set in the 1970s.
 The $10,000 doesn’t go nearly as far now as it did in the seventies.
 Also, PIP only covers 80% of medical bills and 60% of lost wages.
 So the answer is that you will receive some “no fault” benefits after your Florida car accident, but you will need to pursue other insurance claims against the at-fault driver in order to recover all your damages.

-Impact of the No Fault Insurance Requirement on a Car Accident Claim
+What is the impact of Florida No Fault Insurance on a Car Accident Claim?

 The Florida No Fault insurance requirement makes your car accident injury claim more complicated.
 A lawyer can help you sift through all the bills and payments that PIP covers so you can figure out how much of a bodily injury liability claim you should make.